Kobalt vs DeWalt: My Personal Opinion on Their Tools

-You can also rely on compatibility between their present and future products.
-Interchangeability too.
+You can also rely on compatibility between their present and future products, as well as proper interchangeability.

 Kobalt is the seemingly cool new kid on the block.
 Hard to argue with that: the cost performance their tools put out is more than respectable.

 Especially their 24v impact wrenches should be a staple for any DIY-loving home owner.
-In fact, that’s the only Kobalt tool I’d say fares better than Dewalt’s counterpart.
+As I said, that’s the only Kobalt tool I’d say fares better than its Dewalt counterpart.

-But they’re not consistent, and that just might be a problem you want to consider.
+But Kobalt is not that consistent, and that just might be a problem you want to consider.